'This Is Too Much': Working Moms Are Reaching The Breaking Point During The Pandemic

 "They weren't focused on what time it was," she says.
 "They didn't realize, oh it's time to eat lunch.
 At school, it's all structured.
 So as much as they're capable of getting food, they're still emotionally young."

-She cut back on meetings, telling coworkers she wasn't available.
+She cut back on meetings, telling co-workers she wasn't available.
 Then over the summer, when news came that the kids' schools would only partially reopen at best, she decided to take a leave of absence.

 "I can't keep this up," she remembers thinking.
 "This is too much."